These are common sense trading

 key market (ex.
 NQ/QQQQ,

-ES/SPY, ER2/IWM)."
+ES/SPY, TF/IWM)."

 Different Trading